Education Counts

 Stand-downs

-A state or state integrated school principal may consider the formal removal of a student through a stand-down from school for a period of up to 5 school days.
-A stand-down, for any student, can total no more than 5 school days in a term, or a total of 10 days in a school year.
-Students return automatically to school following a stand-down.
+A stand-down results when a principal decides to remove a student from school or kura for a period of up to five school days.
+A stand-down for any student can total no more than five school days in any term, or ten school days in a year.
+Students return to school or kura following a stand-down.

 Suspensions